 - Real-world use case: Using Ansible to automate CM and application pipelines through continuous integration, release, deployment, and operations

 - We'll review your own environments and processes and evaluate how to best integrate Ansible's configuration management for your own needs

 - IT Managers and Leaders

 - System Administrators

 - Software Managers and Team Leads

-- Create a playbook to install and configure openssh-server on all nodes
+- Develop a playbook to install and configure OpenSSH-server on all nodes

 - Refactor your inventory so that your staging environment is local using Vagrant

 - Adapt your infrastructure to deploy using Docker